paritytech/txwrapper-core/packages/txwrapper-examples/assetHubPolkadot/README.md

 11) In `txwrapper-core/packages/txwrapper-examples/common/util.ts`, update the http port in the `rpcToLocalNode` function to your `trappist-collator1` node's ws port + 1(e.g. given a `trappist-local` ws port of `54600`, update txwrapper-cores http port to `54601`)

-12) In `txwrapper-core/packages/txwrapper-examples/statemint/src/statemint.ts`, update the `assetId` in the `transferKeepAlive` function to the asset id you provided for your test asset.
+12) In `txwrapper-core/packages/txwrapper-examples/assetHubPolkadot/src/assetHubPolkadot.ts`, update the `assetId` in the `transferKeepAlive` function to the asset id you provided for your test asset.

-13) After upodating the http port in the previous step and adding the correct `assetId` to the `transferKeepAlive` function in `statemint.ts`, run the example script in the `txwrapper-examples` package (see [txwrapper-core/packages/txwrapper-examples/statemint/src/statemint.ts](txwrapper-core/packages/txwrapper-examples/statemint/src/statemint.ts)).
+13) After updating the http port in the previous step and adding the correct `assetId` to the `transferKeepAlive` function in `assetHubPolkadot.ts`, run the example script in the `txwrapper-examples` package (see [txwrapper-core/packages/txwrapper-examples/assetHubPolkadot/src/assetHubPolkadot.ts](txwrapper-core/packages/txwrapper-examples/assetHubPolkadot/src/assetHubPolkadot.ts)).
 It will interact with your local node.

 From the root of `txwrapper-examples`

     ```bash
-    yarn run statemint
+    yarn run assetHubPolkadot
     ```

 ## Example Output